NCAR/DART/observations/forward_operators/obs_def_rttov_mod.rst

 The RTTOV module ingests metadata from the ``obs_seq.out`` file in order to calculate the expected observed radiance.
-For example, a single ``HIMAWARI_9_AHI_RADIANCE`` synthetic observation in units of brightness temperature (Kelvin) looks like the following:
+For example, a single ``HIMAWARI_9_AHI_RADIANCE`` observation in units of brightness temperature (Kelvin) looks like the following:

 .. code::